Fagrell/cleanqt.io-posts/21-aug-2018/post.md

 ...
 ```

 Before we dive into the details of potential problems with the code above, one might wonder 'What is __Modern__ CMake?'.
-It seems that the consensus of what's considered modern begins from version 3 and above when __targets__ and __properties__ were made (?) more feature complete.
+It seems that the consensus of what's considered modern begins from version 3 and above when a lot of improvements were made for __targets__ and __properties__.
 These concepts introduced a new paradigm which improved upon the build structure including project scoping and the handling of transitive dependencies.
 Version 3.0.0 was released four years ago (as of 2018), but somehow, this new powerful paradigm never really took off.
 Depressingly, the official documentation from KitWare is still providing [tutorials](https://cmake.org/cmake-tutorial/) using old methods and practices.

 The first time I heard about modern CMake was a couple of years ago, but I really started to embrace it after watching an excellent talk by [Daniel Pfeifer](https://www.youtube.com/watch?v=bsXLMQ6WgIk) last year.
 He opened my eyes to how good, modern and clean CMake looks like; perhaps you'll appreciate it as much as I did.
 Some of these concepts and guidelines, including an example project with Qt, will be presented in this series.